knutankv/koma/docs/source/matlab_beam_visualization.rst

-MATLAB, visualization of beam modes
+MATLAB exaple: visualization of beam modes
 --------------------------------------
 See the file `./examples/matlab/beam_modes.m`.
 The content and results of the file are reproduced in the following subsection.